Complete Guide to Top Online Civil Engineering Degrees

 Students pursuing an online master’s degree in civil engineering can expect to take courses that delve into extremely pertinent and technical aspects of civil engineering.
 These classes are more study-intensive and focused than engineering course work as an undergrad.
 Construction management, qualitative and quantitative statistics, and soil mechanics are examples of common courses offered.
 Colleges offering specific plans of study within the field may require additional courses to for students to meet the program’s criteria.
 Civil engineering graduate students are also expected to produce a thesis during the course of obtaining a master’s degree.
 When earning an M.S. in civil engineering, students that are interested in pursuing a degree beyond the graduate level may want to choose a research track of study.

 To obtain an online master’s degree in civil engineering, a bachelor’s degree is required.
 Prior internships related to civil engineering are also extremely helpful with being accepted into a graduate degree program.
-Solid GRE scores are expected and letters of recommendation never hurt.
+Strong GRE scores are expected and letters of recommendation are often required.
 Colleges and universities that offer four-year degrees are the most practical places to look for graduate programs.
 Many give students an option to combine both, allowing the student to take extra course work for an additional year or two and earn a B.S. and M.S. in civil engineering.

 Students that choose to pursue an online doctorate degree in civil engineering are typically interested in academia and teaching at a college level.
 During graduate civil engineering studies, some students may choose to follow a tenure track, a course of study that may lead to becoming a college professor.
 Other Ph.D. candidates may be interested in establishing or heading organizations or becoming appointed members of civil engineering boards.

 Prior to obtaining a doctorate degree in civil engineering, the student must earn a master’s degree.
 Many students choose to prove themselves at the initial graduate level of study, exhibiting exemplary work and research.
-These students sometimes seek Ph.D. candidacy while still pursuing a master’s degree, providing for an uninterrupted educational path that catapults them to the higher echelons of civil engineering study.
+These students sometimes seek Ph.D. candidacy while still pursuing a master’s degree, providing for an uninterrupted educational path.

 Ph.D. programs work a bit differently from undergraduate and graduate degree programs.
 Many doctoral degree programs require at least 48 credits to be awarded with the distinguished title of being a doctor of science.
 Portions of those credits are relative to a master’s degree, the remaining credits providing the culmination of the Ph.D. program.
 Doctoral studies are research-specific, so individually designed courses may be devised with a department advisor, in addition to typical course offerings.
 A doctoral thesis is necessary for graduation and students are encouraged to have their work published.

 Online doctoral degree programs for civil engineering can be extremely competitive.
-Students should have a solid amount of field experience and a record of academic excellence to be accepted into a Ph.D. program for civil engineering.
+Students should have field experience and a record of academic excellence to be accepted into a Ph.D. program for civil engineering.
 Most colleges and universities require at least a 3.0 GPA for program admission, if not higher.
-It is important to research different academic institutions because not all offer a doctoral program.
 Four-year colleges and universities that offer graduate degrees have a greater chance of also offering Ph.D. programs in civil engineering.

 Online certificate degree programs in civil engineering are practical options for individuals seeking job advancement within the field.
 While undergraduate degrees are an entry point for civil engineers, professional certificates are tools for procuring higher-level positions that require extensive knowledge beyond a bachelor’s degree.
 Managers, supervisors and department heads often hold some form of advanced civil engineering degrees, including many with professional certificates.